Ronald Lee Moore

-Ronald Lee Moore (May 3, 1967 – January 5, 2008) was an American fugitive, murderer, rapist, and suspected serial killer, who murdered at least two women between 1996 and 1999.
+Ronald Lee Moore (May 3, 1967 – January 5, 2008) was an American fugitive, murderer, rapist, and suspected serial killer who murdered at least two women between 1996 and 1999.
 He was not connected to either murder until over a decade later.
-In November 2007, while incarcerated at the Baltimore City Correctional Center for burglary, Moore was accidentally released due to a clerical error.
+In November 2007, while incarcerated in Baltimore for burglary, Moore was accidentally released due to a clerical error.
 He became a wanted fugitive and was featured on the television series America's Most Wanted.
 Moore was captured on December 24, 2007, but committed suicide by hanging in January 2008 at the Nelson Coleman Correctional Center in Louisiana.
-After his suicide, DNA testing linked him to other crimes and he was mentioned in the podcast Serial in 2014, as a possible suspect in the killing of Hae Min Lee.
+After his suicide, DNA testing linked him to other crimes and he was mentioned in the podcast Serial as a possible suspect in the killing of Hae Min Lee.

 Murders

-Shawn Marie Neal
+Shawn Marie O´Neal

 The first murder Moore is known to have committed was of 23-year-old Shawn Marie Neal, an escort who lived in Leland, North Carolina.
 On June 2, 1996, her dead body was found strangled and hanged in a condominium in North Myrtle Beach, South Carolina.
 Neal's fiancé had reported her missing after she failed to return home from going to meet a man named Don Gibson.
 Police later determined the name was an alias.
 Neal left behind a 4-year-old daughter, her mother, and her fiancé.
 The murder became a cold case and went unsolved for nearly twenty-four years.

 In 2017, the case was reopened and a new investigation was launched.
 In 2019, new DNA testing was conducted on a bedspread and some towels that had been found at the crime scene.
 The DNA obtained matched Moore's and the case was officially closed in February 2020, with Moore confirmed as Neal's killer.
 Authorities believe Moore had been passing through South Carolina while on his way to Louisiana and was running from the law.
 Moore had no ties to Neal and police believe the killing was random.

 Annelise Hyang Suk Lee

 The second known victim of Moore's was 27-year-old Annelise Hyang Suk Lee, a Korean-American woman who was murdered in 1999 in Maryland.
-Lee was last seen alive on December 10, 1999, in a parking lot outside her apartment after she was dropped off home by her employer.
+Lee was last seen alive on December 10, 1999, in a parking lot outside her apartment after she was dropped off at home by her employer.
 Lee's employer grew concerned when she did not show up for work or answer her phone and she was reported missing to the police.
-The body of Lee was found in her Owings Mills, Maryland apartment on December 13, 1999, by a maintenance worker.
+On December 13, 1999, Lee's body was found in her Owings Mills, Maryland apartment by a maintenance worker.
 An autopsy determined that she had died of blunt force trauma and strangulation.
 The murder went unsolved for nearly fourteen years.

 In March 2013, several pieces of evidence were re-examined and a DNA profile was developed.
 The profile was found to match Moore and he was confirmed as Lee's killer.